Preserves: Binary Syntax

 is formatted as a base 128 varint.1 We

-for the varint-encoding of m
+write varint(m) for the varint-encoding of m.
+Quoting the

 Google Protocol Buffers definition,